Jardo-51/user_module/README.md

 In order to use the User Module library, you have to provide an implementation of these interfaces:

 * `UserDatabaseModel` interface is used to access the user database.
-You can create your own implementation of the database model, or you can use the default implementation provided by class `UserDatabaseModelHbn` from project `usermodule.hbn`.
+You can create your own implementation of the database model, or you can use the default implementation provided by class `UserDatabaseModelJpa` from project `usermodule-jpa`.

 * `EmailSender` interface is used to send emails.
 Emails are send to confirm user registration or to restore lost passwords.